bucketeer-io/bucketeer-docs/docs/getting-started/choose-sdk.md

 ## Choose a Bucketeer SDK

-When integrating a Bucketeer SDK with you code, it is important to consider two factors.
-First, to choose the right SDK you need to asses  your specific requirements to determine whether you need a server-side or client-side SDK.
+When integrating a Bucketeer SDK with your code, it is important to consider two factors.
+First, to choose the right SDK, you need to assess your specific requirements to determine whether you need a server-side or client-side SDK.
 Typically, you will only need one SDK per application or service.
-However, if your product consists of applications or services written in multiple languages, you can use multiple SDKs.
-After you need to select the programming language, which normally will be the one used on your system.
+However, you can use multiple SDKs if your product consists of applications or services written in multiple languages.
+Afterward, you need to select the programming language which will normally be used on your system.

 Currently, Bucketeer SDK supports the following programming languages for client-side: